Wileyfox

+History

+The company was founded in 2015 by Nick Muir, who served as CEO, Victoria Denman and Naeem Walji.
+At launch, the company was owned by the Meridian Group, which was the parent company of handset makers Kazam and Russia-based Fly Mobile.
+Meridian Group chairman Nooreddin Valimahomed was also given a founder credit.
+The company launched with a single product, the Wileyfox Swift.

+In 2017, founders Muir and Denman left Wileyfox, where they had served as CEO and CMO, respectively, to found a startup accelerator called Growth Hackers Global.
+In 2018, the company entered administration in the UK.

 Products

 This article states the actual device specifications, which may differ from specification sheets provided by Wileyfox.

 1st generation: Swift, Storm

 These devices were announced in August 2015, originally running Cyanogen OS 12.1, with sales and shipments starting later that year.
 Both devices have dual SIM capability.
 The Swift is codenamed crackling, whereas the codename of Storm is kipper.
 Devices offer a non-stereo speaker.